JusticeRage/freedomfighting/README.md

                         A regular expression filtering displayed results.
 The given expression is searched inside the results, it doesn't have tomatch the whole URL.
+Example: \.php$ --output-file OUTPUT_FILE, -o OUTPUT_FILE
+                        The file into which the obtained URLs should be written
-Example: \.php$ --verbose, -v         Be more verbose.
+  --verbose, -v         Be more verbose.
 Can be specified multiple times.
 ```